-Po eople or Enga gement Activiti es Р Technol Technology tools or infrastructure changes or improvements required for this project Work in partnership Vincent property ow out the process Underground Power P Future reduction in str canopy , N/A at this stage.
-The implementation and operational risks are bot asset owner - Western Power and their contractors Internal Service Requireme nts: Please d iscuss with the vice Area as s oon as practicable and indicate here which are eas will be incl uded.
-Plan to be Consulted Plan attached Plan to be developed Not applicable Consulted Plan attached Plan to be developed Not applicable Consulted Plan attached Engagement / Media: ⊠ ⊠ Human Resources: ⊠ Risks & Issues: ⊠ Engineering / Parks: ⊠ ⊠ ICT: ⊠ Business Case, Benefits Realisation and Project Plan ⊠ ⊠ Planning: Consulted: ⊠ Finance / Procurement: ⊠ ⊠ Other
+Work in partnership Vincent property ow out the process with Western r contractors to Underground Power P Future reduction in str canopy his project to ocesses establ succeed lished as require owners • N/A at this Technology tools or infrastructure changes or improvements required for this project N/A at this stage.
+The implementation and operational risks are borne by the asset owner - Western Power and their contractors Internal Service Requireme nts: Please d Consulted iscuss with the Plan attached appropriate Ser Plan to be developed v ice Area as s Not applicable oon as practicable and indicate here which are Consulted eas will be incl Plan attached luded.
+Plan to be developed Not applicable Consulted Plan attached Plan to be developed Not applicable Engagement / Media: ⊠ ⊠ Human Resources: Risks & Issues: ⊠ Engineering / Parks: ⊠ ⊠ ICT: ⊠ Business Case, Benefits Realisation and Project Plan ⊠ ⊠ Planning: Consulted: ⊠ Finance / Procurement: ⊠ ⊠ Other